-Admittedly, when I was a young Christian, I always perceived the Holy Spirit as kind of "too spiritual" maybe "too unknown" or "too scary", so I just didn't talk much about it.
+Admittedly, when I was a young Christian, I always perceived the Holy Spirit as kind of "too spiritual" maybe "too unknown" or "too scary," so I just didn't talk much about it.
 My little church where I grew would often pray for the Holy Spirit to show up, but I often wondered if we feared that it actually would!
-Sometimes, we fear what we don’t fully understand.
+Sometimes, we fear what we don't fully understand.

 Spiritual Ties is one of those subjects that didn't get mentioned much in my church, as I grew up, if at all.
 I found that myself and many of my Christian friends didn't discuss the things unseen, spiritual impact, or the warfare that takes place every day -- even though the Bible talks clearly about it.
-As I began deeper work with singles and single parents in the church, I learned the topic of Spiritual Ties (also known as Soul Ties) was a must-teach for that special group.
+As I began a deeper work with singles and single parents in the church, I learned the topic of Spiritual Ties (also known as Soul Ties) was a must-teach for that special group.

 Have you ever heard of Spiritual Ties?
 Admittedly, it was a new term for me in my early Christian walk, as well.
 I haven't found it to be a frequent discussion in churches.
 But spiritual connections are often referred to in the Bible.

 Okay, so here are some of the ways a Spiritual Tie is developed:

 * Sex (Eph 5:31)